w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

 Describe how some people use color to understand and distinguish contents.
 Explain different ways to supplement information that is presented using color, such as using shapes and icons.
-Explain how contrast ratios are essential for people with low vision to perceive, distinguish, and understand contents.
+Explain how sufficient color contrast (contrast ratios in WCAG) are essential for people with low vision to perceive, distinguish, and understand contents.

 #### Learning Outcomes for Topic